 Alderney was occupied during WW2 and was the only island to be evacuated as it became part of Hitler's Atlantic Wall.
 As an outcome of the occupation, there are a variety of Victorian forts scattered around the island that was used to defend the island.
 The most notable forts include Fort Clonque, Fort Albert, Fort Tourgis, Fort Grosnez and Fort Chateau a L’Etoc, all of which provide an incredible insight into the Alderney’s remarkable history.
 Take a walk to 'The Odeon' to see the MP3 five-story naval range-finding tower which provides the most incredible views of France.

 Built in 1850 and based on the designs of the prolific Gothic architect George Gilbert Scott, the beautiful church of St Anne should not be missed.
 The church is considered to be one of the finest Victorian buildings in the Channel Islands and is frequently described as 'The Cathedral of the Channel Islands because of its large size.
 The original intention of the impressive architectural building was to be a garrison church for the military stationed there during the 19th century.
-The church is situated in a beautiful location and can be easily reached from Victoria Street.
+The church is situated in a beautiful location and can be easily reached from Victoria Street in St Anne's.

 Officially opened in 1847 by Queen Victoria and Prince Albert, the Alderney Railway is the only working railway across the Channel Islands.
 The original purpose of the railway was to carry stone from the eastern end of the island to help build Victorian forts and the Alderney breakwater.
 The railway is still in use today but has been replaced by two London Underground carriages and carries passengers on a coastal route during the summer months.
 The perfect trip for train enthusiasts and families!